sezero/quakespasm/README.txt

      <http://sourceforge.net/projects/quakespasm/files/Support%20Files/libSDL_gamma_patched-
      AMD64.tgz/download>

+  OS X has a well known gamma issue where the screen turns dark, but we currently have no fix.

   6. Changes

   6.1.
 Changes in 0.85.10

   o  Support for Opus, FLAC, and tracker (S3M/UMX) music (as compile-
      time options).

   o  Better Hor+ field of view (FOV) scaling behavior.

   6.2.
 Changes in 0.85.9

   o  Fixes for several undefined behaviors in C code (gcc-4.8 support.)

   o  Implemented Hor+ style field of view (FOV) scaling, useful for
      widescreen resolutions.
 Configured by new cvar fov_adapt: set it to 1 and your fov will be scaled automatically according to the resolution.
 Enabled by default.

   o  Adjusted string buffers for PR_ValueString and friends to fix